MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/sustainability.md

 ## Reporting

-When reporting on sustainability and cloud management, it is essential to consider internal and external stakeholders.
+When reporting on sustainability and cloud management, it's essential to consider internal and external stakeholders.
 Internally, you can share reports with relevant teams and management to raise awareness and promote accountability.
 Externally, customers, investors, or other stakeholders might request reports to evaluate the organization's sustainability and environmental impact.

 By tracking and reporting on key metrics, organizations can promote transparency, accountability, and continuous sustainability and environmental impact improvement.